 B Average Requirement for Leaders of Tomorrow Scholarship: students must maintain a cumulative GPA of B (3.00 on a 4.00 grading scale) or better to maintain eligibility for the LOT Scholarship.
 Students who fail to maintain the required B average will cease to be eligible for payment until they are restored to good academic standing and have raised their GPA to at least a B average, or have requested and obtained a B average waiver.

 Waiver of the B Average Requirement for Leaders of Tomorrow Scholarship: the B average requirement may be waived for undue hardship based on the death of a student’s immediate family member; or the student’s personal illness or injury; or other extenuating circumstances.
 To request a B average waiver, students must submit a completed waiver application along with appropriate supporting documentation.
 B average waiver applications are available in the Student Financial Center, CC G-26.

 1. Tuition Assistance Program (TAP)

 This grant program for New York State residents who are full-time undergraduate students currently provides for annual awards ranging from $500 to $5,000.
-Awards are based on the family's New York State net taxable income and Federal, State, or local pension income, if applicable.
+Awards are based on the family's New York State net taxable income, Federal, State, or local pension income, and income from annuities which were excluded on the NYS tax form if applicable.
 Undergraduate students may receive TAP for four years of full-time study.
 Students enrolled in approved five-year programs or in State sponsored opportunity programs may receive undergraduate aid for five years.
 First-time freshmen in academic year 2006-2007 and thereafter may be eligible to receive a part-time TAP award for 6-11 credits.
 Students must have earned 12 credits in each of two consecutive terms at a non-profit NYS degree granting institution and must have a cumulative 2.00 GPA.